The Lhasa Apso is a relatively small dog with an extreme personality.

 Common Lhasa Apso health issues

-Though the breed is healthy, they are prone to health issues like hip dysplasia, juvenile renal disease, intervertebral disc disease, and patellar luxation.
-They might also have to deal with eye issues like retinal atrophy and dry eye.
+Though the breed is healthy, it is prone to health issues like hip dysplasia, juvenile renal disease, intervertebral disc disease, and patellar luxation.
+It might also have to deal with eye issues like retinal atrophy and dry eyes.

 Other common health issues include cherry eye (a red mass at the inner corner of the dog’s eye), allergies, and a genetic skin condition known as sebaceous adenitis, where the sebaceous glands become inflamed.

-With the proper care, these dogs can live for 12 to 15 years on average.
+With the proper care, these dogs can live for an average of 12 to 15 years.
 However, some Lhasa Apsos are known to have lived well into their 20s.

 Training

-- Initially, you will have to keep the training sessions relatively short so that the pup stays interested.
-If the dog seems to get bored, then you might have been training too long.
+- Initially, you must keep the training sessions relatively short to keep the pup interested.
+If the dog seems bored, you might have been training for too long.

-- While training, you need to choose a place with few distractions like your backyard.
-Once your dog starts responding to your commands, you can try training in new places with distractions.
+- While training, you should choose a place with few distractions, like your backyard.
+Once your dog responds to your commands, you can train in new places with distractions.

 - With each training session, reward your pup with their favorite treats.